DogPope/SpringBootProject/README.md

 ![Picture of Browser with composer Data](Screenshots/composers.png)
 ![Picture of Browser with piece Data](Screenshots/pieces.png)

+## Running Tests
+To run the Integration tests accompanying this application, the Docker container has to be run separately from the main application to prevent data from being inserted prematurely.
+The database checks total entries, for example, which numbers would be out if the app was run and sample data added before testing.

 ## What I've learned
 - The Spring Boot Framework(Annotations, etc.)
 - Optionals in Java